 Installing Pardot AppExchange Package to a Salesforce org

-Then the next step is to add Pardot Information section to lead and contact page layouts to display Pardot specific fields, as shown in the following screenshot
+Next step is to add Pardot Information section to lead and contact page layouts to display Pardot specific fields, as shown in the following screenshot:

-The best practice is before installing the Pardot AppExchange package to a Salesforce production org and connects it with a Pardot live instance, install the Pardot AppExchaneg package to a Salesforce sandbox and connect it with your Pardot training org, test the integration with the small amount of data.
+The best practice – (i) before installing the Pardot AppExchange package to a Salesforce production org; and (ii) connecting it with a Pardot live instance – is to install the Pardot AppExchange package to a Salesforce sandbox and connect it with your Pardot training org.
+Then, test the integration with the small amount of data.
 Once you are done with integration testing, disconnect the connector setting.
-Then install the Pardot AppExxchaneg package to a Salesforce production org and then connect it to your Pardot live instance.
+Then, install the Pardot AppExchange package to a Salesforce production org and connect it to your Pardot live instance.

-–> Pardot, doesn’t have a limitation on user license, instead of the restriction on mailable prospects, File Storage or SEO Keyword Monitoring etc.
+–> Pardot, does not have a limitation on user license.
+Instead, the restriction is on mailable prospects, File Storage or SEO Keyword Monitoring etc.

 Adding the Salesforce Connector to Pardot